The radiation field on product cones: The operators and

-For a general definition of generalized broken bicharacteristics, we refer to Melrose--Vasy--Wunsch~\cite[Definition~7.5]{MVW}.
-In the present context, they can instead be described more simply.
-Away from $\cf$, they consist of lifts of maximally extended light-like geodesics to $\Sbstar M$ (or, alternatively, to $\Sestar M$).
-Near the cone points, they are concatenations of bicharacteristics that are continuous as functions to $\Sigmadot$.
+There are many equivalent and nearly-equivalent definitions of generalized broken bicharacteristics (see, e.g., Melrose--Vasy--Wunsch~\cite{MVW} or Vasy~\cite{Vasy08}), but in the present context they can instead be described more simply.
+Away from $\cf$ they are lifts to $\Sbstar M$ of maximally extended light-like geodesics of $\rho^{2}g$.
+At $\cf$, they are concatenations of bicharacteristics that are continuous as functions to $\Sigmadot$.

-In particular, near $\cf$, the generalized broken bicharacteristics are concatenations of (lifts of) light-like geodesics entering and exiting the same conic singularity; the continuity condition requires only that they enter and leave ``at the same time'' (i.e., the $\rho$-coordinates agree) and with the same ``time momentum'' (i.e., the same value of $\taue$).
-More precisely, a simple ODE analysis shows that null bicharacteristics enter $\Sestar _{\cf} M$ with coordinates
+In particular, at $\cf$, the broken bicharacteristics are concatenations of lifts of light-like geodesics entering and exiting $\cf$; the continuity condition requires that they enter and leave ``at the same time'' (i.e., with the same $\rho$ or $t$ coordinate along $I$) and with the same ``time momentum'' (i.e., the same value of $\taub$).
+More precisely, straightforward ODE analysis shows that in the edge cotangent bundle, null bicharacteristics enter $\Sestar_{\cf}M$ with coordinates